relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/06 - Application Programming Interfaces (APIs)/main.md

 &nbsp;

 Simple Object Access Protocol (SOAP) is used to access web services.
-Although HTTP is the most commonly deployed transports for SOAP, SOAP can use either Simple Mail Transfer Protocol (SMTP), or HTTP.
+Although HTTP is the most commonly deployed transport for SOAP, SOAP can use either Simple Mail Transfer Protocol (SMTP), or HTTP.
 SOAP is used to exchange data between applications that were built on different programming languages, such as Java,.
 NET, and PHP.
 SOAP greatly simplifies the life of a developer, eliminating the need to know how to develop in each of these specific programming languages.
 It makes it possible to exchange data between these applications in a more simplified manner, without requiring a developer to be an expert in all the different languages.
 SOAP is based on XML.
 Because most programming languages today have libraries for working with XML, SOAP can act as an intermediary specification between the different applications.

 &nbsp;